DIAGNijmegen/picai_baseline/README.md

-⚠️ **This repository is still under active development.** The 🏗 icon indicates that the section is still under construction.

-#

 # Baseline AI Models for Prostate Cancer Detection in MRI

 This repository contains utilities to set up and train deep learning-based detection models for clinically significant prostate cancer (csPCa) in MRI.
 In turn, these models serve as the official baseline AI solutions for the [PI-CAI challenge](https://pi-cai.grand-challenge.org/).
 As of now, the following three models will be provided and supported: